-Instead of using sensitizing lubes, the Mayo Clinic suggests that you use hydroxyethylcellulose-based lubricants.
+Instead of using sensitizing lubes, it’s best to use hydroxyethylcellulose-based lubricants.

-These water-based lubes are usually pretty neutral, and more importantly, they “don’t decrease sperm motility and are the most like natural vaginal mucus.”
+These water-based lubes are usually pretty neutral, and more importantly, they won’t hinder or decrease sperm function or motility.

 If you’re interested in finding a sperm-friendly lube, you can take a look at our top pick here.

-What Are The Best And Safest Warming, Cooling, And Tingling Lubes?
+The Best And Safest Warming, Cooling, And Tingling Lubes Available Right Now

 You might be wondering, “Are there any sensitizing lubes that aren’t chock-full of sketchy ingredients?”